 About a week later, no one had called back, so I did some poking around on the Internet, and was shocked to find that Nathan Williamson had passed away only four days after I had called.
 So I decided it was prudent to postpone further contact with the family.
 But two weeks later, I received the following email:

 “Let me introduce myself.
 My name is Vivian (Wade) Sexton.
 I am one of Nat Williamson’s granddaughters.
 When I returned to North Carolina for my late uncle’s funeral, his daughter told me someone had called wanting to speak to her father about our family history.”

 Vivian proved to be an engaging and valuable resource.
 She told me that the family has known about the photos for a few years.
-My interview with her is posted on the next page.
+My interview with her is posted below.
 She sent me a copy of a newspaper article that appeared around the time that Nat was approved for the FSA loan.
 The source is unknown, but was probably the Greensboro Daily News.
 Here is an excerpt from the article, entitled: “Negro Sharecropper Will Get Federal Loan of $2,980 For Purchasing Farm.”

 A Guilford County Negro sharecropper will receive what is believed to be the first land purchase loan to a member of his race in the nation.
 It was announced yesterday by Edgar H. Anderson, of Greensboro, county supervisor of the Farm Security Administration.

 The recipient, Nat Williamson, who resides 17 miles east of Greensboro, was notified yesterday that his application for the $2,980 loan had been approved by regional officials and he may proceed with plans to purchase a 97-acre farm costing $2,350 – with the remaining $650 to devote to repairs and the construction of new farm buildings.